 Last Updated on

 Want to buy an Amazon FBA business?
 Now’s the time to dive in.
 Amazon businesses are raking in fat cash, and Amazon FBA should be every entrepreneur’s new BFF.
-Get insider tips from Carlos Chapman, the CEO of Thras.io who’s bought and sold businesses for millions.
+Get insider tips from Carlos Cashman, the CEO of Thras.io who’s bought and sold businesses for millions.
 Learn how to spot your FBA goldmine and how to win against the Amazon overlords.

 Five years ago, you would have been put in the nuthouse for spending money to buy an Amazon FBA business.